-(\$ in millions) Fair value Valuation technique Unobservable input Range Weighted average June 30, 2015 Derivatives embedded in life and annuity contracts - Equity-indexed and forward starting options \$ (270) Stochastic cash flow model Projected option cost 1.0 - 2.2% 1.76% December 31, 2014 Derivatives embedded in life and annuity contracts - Equity-indexed and forward starting ontions \$ (278) Stochastic cash flow model Projected option cost 1.0 - 2.0% 1.76%
+(\$ in millions) Fair val ue Valuation technique Unobservable input Range Weighted average September 30, 2015 Derivatives embedded in life and annuity contracts - Equity-indexed and forward starting options \$ (242) Stochastic cash flow model Projected option cost 1.0 - 2.2% 1.76% December 31, 2014 Derivatives embedded in life and annuity contracts - Equity-indexed and forward starting options \$ (278) Stochastic cash flow model Projected option cost 1.0 - 2.0% 1.76%

+The embedded derivatives are equity-indexed and forward starting options in certain life and annuity products that provide customers with interest crediting rates based on the performance of the S&P 500.
 If the projected option cost increased (decreased), it would result in a higher (lower) liability fair value.

-As of June 30, 2015 and December 31, 2014, Level 3 fair value measurements include \$719 million and \$1.03 billion, respectively, of fixed income securities valued based on non-binding broker quotes where the inputs have not been corroborated to be market observable and \$121 million and \$169 million, respectively, of municipal fixed income securities that are not rated by third party credit rating agencies.
+As of September 30, 2015 and December 31, 2014, Level 3 fair value measurements of fixed income securities total \$996 million and \$1.39 billion, respectively, and include \$676 million and \$1.03 billion, respectively, of securities valued based on non-binding broker quotes where the inputs have not been corroborated to be market observable and \$114 million and \$169 million, respectively, of municipal securities that are not rated by third party credit rating agencies.
 The Company does not develop the unobservable inputs used in measuring fair value; therefore, these are not included in the table above.
 However, an increase (decrease) in credit spreads for fixed income securities valued based on non-binding broker quotes would result in a lower (higher) fair value, and an increase (decrease) in the credit rating of municipal bonds that are not rated by third party credit rating agencies would result in a higher (lower) fair value.

-The following table presents the rollforward of Level 3 assets and liabilities held at fair value on a recurring basis during the three months ended June 30, 2015.
+The following table presents the rollforward of Level 3 assets and liabilities held at fair value on a recurring basis during the three months ended September 30, 2015.